davidcole1977/web-development-katas/rating-widget-kata.md

 ### Discussion points

 * What are the advantages and disadvantages of simulating user interaction / triggering DOM events in your tests?
-* Consider whether you need to unit test each individual function, or whether you can determine a function is working correctly by testing other functions that call the function.
-* What are the advantages and drawbacks to this approach?
+* Do you need to unit test each individual function, or can you can determine a function is working correctly by testing other functions that call the function.
+What are the advantages and drawbacks to this approach?
 * What about only testing public API functions and not private functions?
-* How could [code coverage](https://en.wikipedia.org/wiki/Code_coverage) help in this.
+* How could [code coverage](https://en.wikipedia.org/wiki/Code_coverage) help you decide what functions to test?
+What other factors might be involved?

 ## Step 1: `getRating()` and fixture set up / tear down